In a Nutshell

 Stretch your monthly budget

 If your desired apartment seems slightly out of budget, you may be able to make it work by cutting unnecessary costs elsewhere.
-Look for ways to cut down on utilities, insurance and groceries if it makes sense for you.
+Look for ways to cut down on utilities or insurance if it makes sense for you.

 Utilities — You may be able to cut TV and mobile services that don’t serve you and your budget anymore.
 Consider swapping out your light bulbs for eco-friendly and energy-efficient ones to reduce your electric bill.